transmute-industries/draft-ietf-spice-charter/charter.md

 Documents produced by the working group will include the following:

-- Architecture document - addressing the desired properties of "digital credentials"
+- Architecture document
+    - addressing the desired properties of "digital credentials"
+    - commenting on registries
+    - commenting on proof type (signatures, detecting duplicity, non equivocation, unlinkability, redactability)
 - Unlinkabilty of SD/VC with CWTs (TBD )
 - Selective Disclosure with CWTs https://datatracker.ietf.org/doc/draft-prorock-cose-sd-cwt/